conradhalling/jekyll-theme-chirpy/_posts/2025-09-15-charging-power-banks-with-a-dynamo-hub.md

 | Sales Tax | $44.47 |
 | Total | $904.96 |

-On my recent eight-day tour on Cape Cod, I had a good opportunity experiment with recharging my power banks using the dynamo hub.
+On my recent eight-day tour on Cape Cod, I had a good opportunity to experiment with recharging my power banks using the dynamo hub.
 I spent the first four days and nights at a campground that provided charging ports in their recreation room, so it wasn't until the sixth day that I needed to charge a power bank.
 The A1237 power bank has a percent charged readout, so I could obtain fairly precise numbers for charging.
-The results were variable, and I found that riding one mile increased the charge about 1%.
+The results were variable, but on average I found that riding one mile increased the charge about 1%.

 | Start | End | Increase | Miles |
 | -----: | -----: | -----: | -----: |